Rhode Island School of Design Museum

 This modest entrance to the Daphne Farago Wing (1993) on Benefit Street connects directly to the four older buildings of the RISD Museum, and includes a small cafe.

-The Museum of Art, Rhode Island School of Design (RISD Museum) is an art museum integrated with the Rhode Island School of Design, in Providence, Rhode Island, US.
+The Museum of Art, Rhode Island School of Design, commonly known as the Rhode Island School of Design Museum (RISD Museum), is the art museum of the Rhode Island School of Design, a private art school in Providence, Rhode Island, United States.
 The museum was co-founded with the school in 1877.
 It is the 20th-largest art museum in the United States, and has seven curatorial departments.

 History and architectural development

 The Waterman Building (1893) was the first home of the RISD Museum, and still houses one of its galleries.
 The west portal of the East Side Trolley Tunnel opens immediately downslope of the right side of the building.

 The RISD Museum was an integral part of the college from the inception of both in 1877.
 It serves as an art museum open to the public and a teaching facility for RISD students.

 After the Civil War, Rhode Island had emerged as one of the most heavily industrialized states in the country.
 Local manufacturers became interested in improving the sales of their products through better design and began to seek out employees with expertise combining artistic and practical knowledge.
 Earlier, in 1854, the Rhode Island Art Association had been chartered "to establish in Providence a permanent Art Museum and Gallery of the Arts and Design".
 However, there were insufficient funds to accomplish this goal until 1877, when the Rhode Island Women's Centennial Commission allocated $1,675 to start the school and its associated museum.

 The RISD Museum collection began with etchings and plaster casts of sculptures and architectural elements.
 The first public galleries were opened in 1893 in the structure now known as the Waterman Building, named after the street it resides on.
 In 1897, five additional galleries were constructed across the rear of the building, as a memorial to one of RISD’s founders, Helen Metcalf.
 Various members of the Metcalf family donated to the collection of plaster casts, which rapidly grew to almost 500 by the time the collection was dismantled in 1937.
 Artworks in other media gradually joined the collection, mostly from donations, since there was little funding for acquisitions.

 In 1904, the museum received a major bequest from Charles Pendleton (1846–1904), a collector and dealer in English and American furniture, ceramics, and carpets.
 Pendleton House (1906) was constructed as a fireproof expansion of the museum, designed to appear as a residential home, and modeled on the donor's actual Federal-era home on Waterman Street.
 RISD became the first art museum in the country to devote an entire wing to decorative arts.